 You can’t predict the experience your users are having on your SaaS app.
-Analyse each and every interaction/event of the users inside your app.
-There are plenty of tools and tactics to track the user behavior on an app.
+Analyze each and every interaction/event of the users inside your app.
+There are plenty of tools and tactics to track user behaviour on an app.
 Heatmap, button clicks, scroll depth are some of the events that you would want to track and build the hypothesis upon.

 Track -> Document -> Analyse -> Optimise

 The features you are thinking are good, might not be enough for it to sell.
 You need to listen to your beta users and try to include the features they are suggesting.
 After all, they are your sample customers and ultimately they will be the ones who buy and use your product.

 Pen down what the beta users/testers suggest.

 Publish a conversion-optimized landing page that explains your product and drives the users to beta signup.

 You can include an animated explainer video on this MVP landing page as well.
 And start promoting this page to reach the targeting audience.

 Jack Ma was buying stuff from his own startup 'Alibaba' when no one else was buying.

 How To Bring The Idea Out Of Your Mind - Sketch and Build Mockups: